 A representative from human resources states, "Yes, before they come to work.
 We then do one annually on their birth month.
 We also do another background check when they get promoted."
-The representative added, "We use MULES (Missouri Uniform Law Enforcement System and NCIC."
+The representative added, "We use MULES (Missouri Uniform Law Enforcement System, NCIC and CaseNet."
+CaseNet is computer system used to check local court filings."

-While onsite, the Auditor reviewed nine employees' files and found criminal background checks have been completed per this standard.
+While onsite, the Auditor reviewed 10 employees' files and found criminal background checks have been completed per this standard.
+The Auditor also reviewed five new hire files and found criminal background checks were completed per this standard and MDOC policy.